alexeyoganezov/oldskull/README.md

 });
 ```

-Almost all `oldscull` classes already extend `OsfObservable` and able to trigger events.
+Almost all `oldskull` classes already extend `OsfObservable` and able to trigger events.

 An event can be triggered with or without a payload of any type: